mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "Lives here?
 What do you mean?"

-"Her first sentence was for one ma'to.
-After her return, she just wanted to go back to the shadestead.
-Now her sentence is for life."

-"And your father?"

-Thi hesitated.
-"He's the reason my nather is here."

-He understood.

-Crouching down to hae level, he asked, "What is your name?"

-Thi hesitated again but quickly turned hae attention to something behind Kip.
-He turned around quickly with his torch held high and caught the nose of a woman dressed in a robe of feathres and thin woven reeds, covered with blue luminescent flow tattoos.
+Thi hesitated, and then suddenly looked up and went wide-eyed.
+Kip turned around quickly with his torch held high and caught the nose of a woman dressed in a robe of feathers and thin woven reeds, covered with blue luminescent flow tattoos.
 In her left hand was a wooden spear as tall as she was.
 She grunted with fury at the fire, and yanked the torch from Kip's grasp with ease.
-Kip began to run, but between the child and the darkness, he couldn't find his way and tripped on a root after only a few steps.
-The woman tossed the torch down in front of her and walked toward them, crushing the it's fire under her bare foot.
+Kip and the child began to run, but Kip struggled to see in the dark and tripped on a root after only a few steps.
+The woman ran after the child, but in a last ditch effort to save hae Kip grabbed the woman's legs and toppled her to the ground along with the torch.
+Her body twisted in an instant, wrestling free from Kip's grasp, and she jumped forward to search for the child but the darkness and leaves had veiled hae path.
+The woman stood frustrated for a few moments before turning her attention back to Kip.
+She walked toward him with a furious look on her face, crushing the torch under her bare foot.

-She lifted the child up to stand and said, "Thank you for distracting this one.
-Run off now to your nather," she said with a peculiar accent.

-"Yes, Setre", thi said, before running to the camp leaving Kip behind.

-"As for you...
-You're a rebellious one.
-And pretty sexy.
-We save the best jobs for people like you."
+She grabbed him by the shirt and demanded, "What do you know of Linyu?!"

-Kip tried to stand up, but Setre drew her spear at him and shouted, "Running is futile.
+Kip remained silent in shock.
+The luminescent ink in her skin was reflecting off of Kip's terrified face and illuminating her own.
+Kip tried to wrestle free, but Setre drew her spear close to his neck.

+"Running is futile.
 Trust me, nobody here wants you dead."

-She pulled Kip up by the shirt like he was nothing more than a tree branch and looked him in the eye.
-The luminescent ink in her skin was reflecting off of Kip's terrified face and illuminating her own.
+She leaned in closer to his face and smirked at him.

-"They like their prey alive."
+"They like their slaves alive."